bkase/slides/beyond-type-safety-swift/slides.md

 // Usage: `x <> y <> z`
 ```

-Note: This is so general, We could call it a frog, or a car...
+Note: Explain closed!
+This is so general...

 !!!